jborean93/pypsrp/README.md

 class.
 The methods and properties are similar and can mostly do the same thing.
 Here are the options that can be used to configure a `RunspacePool` shell;

-* `connection`: The connection object used by the RunspacePool to send commands to the remote server
+* `connection`: The connection object used by the RunspacePool to send commands to the remote server, currently only supports `WSMan`
 * `apartment_state`: The int value of `pypsrp.complex_objects.ApartmentState` for the remote thread, default is `UNKNOWN`
 * `thread_options`: The int value of `pypsrp.complex_objects.ThreadOptions` that specifies the type of thread to create, default is `DEFAULT`
 * `host`: The local host info implementation, default is no host